Ushnash/solace-transacted-jms/README.md

 # solace-transacted-jms
 A sample application that demonstrates the use of local transaction rollbacks with Solace's JMS API.
 The application establishes a transacted session to read message from a queue & write them to a file.
-Before completing, we make the thread perform a `session.rollback()`.
+Before completing, we make the receiving thread perform a `session.rollback()`.
 The end result is an empty file, and no messages removed from the queue.

-*Optional*: You can also test Retries & Dead Message Queue (DMQ) functionality by configuring each option on the sample queue using PubSub+ Manager.
+**Optional**: You can also test Retries & Dead Message Queue (DMQ) functionality by appropriately configuring the sample queue using PubSub+ Manager.
 In this scenario, the message is sent to the DMQ once `session.rollback()` exceeds the preset number of retries.

 ## Prerequisites
 - An instance of Solace PubSub+